KEPCo History

 From Hydropower to Nuclear Energy

-• Transmission access would be available to move the hydropower from near Carthage, Missouri to the Kansas rural electric cooperative load centers.
+- Transmission access had to exist to move the hydropower from near Carthage, Missouri, into the Kansas cooperatives’ service areas.

-KEPCo filed and prosecuted a federal anti-trust lawsuit against Kansas Gas and Electric Company (KGE) and Kansas City Power and Light Company (KCPL) to allow KEPCo “meaningful access” to the companies’ transmission systems.
-In the meantime, KGE and KCPL announced plans to build a nuclear generating plant, to be located near Burlington, Kansas, and named Wolf Creek Generating Station (Wolf Creek).
-The Atomic Energy Act of 1954 required that any entity building a facility utilizing nuclear technologies must offer viable participation in the project to nonprofit consumer-owned electric utilities.
+KEPCo had filed a federal antitrust lawsuit against Kansas Gas and Electric Company (KGE) and Kansas City Power & Light Company (KCPL), seeking “meaningful access” to their transmission systems.
+Around that same time, KGE and KCPL announced plans to build a nuclear power plant near Burlington, Kansas — what would become Wolf Creek Generating Station (Wolf Creek).
+Under the Atomic Energy Act of 1954, any entity constructing a nuclear plant was required to offer nonprofit, consumer-owned utilities a chance to participate in ownership.
 The offer was extended to KEPCo.

-Initially, KEPCo accepted an 8% ownership interest, and when municipal electric systems determined they could not participate as planned, KEPCo agreed to accept their 9% interest for a total of 17%.
-This included 60 MW of the nuclear power for Sunflower Electric Power Corporation (Sunflower), a G&T serving eight western Kansas rural electric cooperatives.
-As part of the deal, KEPCo agreed to give Sunflower 30 MW of its 90 MW of hydropower allocation from SWPA.
+Initially, KEPCo accepted an 8% ownership interest.
+When several municipal electric utilities later declined participation, KEPCo agreed to assume their 9% share, increasing its total ownership to 17%.
+This included 60 MW designated for Sunflower Electric Power Corporation (Sunflower), a G&T serving eight western Kansas cooperatives.
+As part of the agreement, KEPCo agreed to transfer 30 MW of its 90-MW SWPA hydropower allocation to Sunflower.

 Charles B. Gill, CFC Governor, congratulates KEPCo Board President Alvin Zwick, upon the completion of signing the Wolf Creek Generating Station refinancing documents.

-Ultimately, Sunflower decided to build its own coal-fired generating plant, Holcomb Station.
-This 300-MW plant was adequate to meet Sunflower’s loads, so Sunflower withdrew from the Wolf Creek project.
-KEPCo’s 17% ownership share was reduced to 6%.
-Additionally, KEPCo retained all 90 MW of its hydro allocation from SWPA, which was later increased to 100 MW, along with an additional 13-MW hydro allocation from the Western Area Power Authority (WAPA).
+Sunflower decided to build its own 300-MW coal-fired plant, Holcomb Station, to meet its power needs and withdrew from the Wolf Creek project.
+KEPCo’s ownership share was adjusted to 6% based on the amount of financing available to KEPCo from the Rural Electrification Administration (now the USDA’s Rural Utilities Service) and its hydropower allocation was restored to the full 90 MW.
+Later, KEPCo’s SWPA allocation increased to 100 MW, along with an additional 13 MW of hydropower from the Western Area Power Administration (WAPA).

 An early photo of Wolf Creek Generating Station